DAILY DISCIPLINE #169

 A. Compare themselves with others

 B. Jockey for position

 E. Take control

 Now James and John were probably not evil, power hungry men.
-But they illustrate the fact that every man and woman who walk after their "natural fleshly nature" just have it within them to "get to the top", or do things that will get the best advantage in this world.
-In the world this is actually looked upon as a good trait.
-But, until we have a sense of our own sinfulness we engage in self deception.
+But they illustrate the fact that every person who walks after their "natural fleshly nature" have it within them to "get to the top" and do things that will get them the best advantage in this world.
+And, in the world, this is actually looked upon as a good trait.
+But, until we have a sense of our own sinfulness, we engage in self deception.

 Galatians 6:3 / 1 John 1:8